kaizencoderr/Programming/README.md

 -Typer:  A program that analyzes the speed and accuracy of a user's typing (python)

--Piggy:  A game played with die where the first player to 100 wins (python)
+-Piggy:  A game played with dice where the first player to 100 wins (python)

+-Colors: A game where the objective is to get make your board all one color, using a 2D array to store each square of the game (Java)

 -